Venom (VENOM) Price Tops $0.22 on Major Exchanges

 About Venom

-It is usually not possible to purchase alternative cryptocurrencies such as Venom directly using U.S. dollars.
-Investors seeking to acquire Venom should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Venom using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Venom directly using US dollars.
+Investors seeking to acquire Venom should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Venom using one of the exchanges listed above.

 Receive News & Updates for Venom Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Venom and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.